Estimating Software

 Using Rule of Thumb Prices

-When a subcontractor provides labor and materials for a fixed price per square foot (or some other measurement), follow these steps for a "quick and dirty" cost item that you can include in estimates:
+The simplest way to enter a price per square foot (or some other measurement) is to use a Cost Item.
+It's just a simple item that you can set up however you want.
+Follow these steps to create a "quick and dirty" cost item that you can include in estimates:

 1. Choose Cost Items from the Costs menu.